LieselotGeirnaert/SmartFlanders-blog/_posts/2018-7-11-Problems-With-Datasets.md

 |    Definition     | Information that allow us to define in an unque way to street, number, ... of a building. |
 |      Usage        | Belgian address of a building								|

-In the table above you can clearly see that the vocabulary is strictly defined.
-You know exactly when you have to use it, what's the definition of the vocabulary and so on.
+In the table above, you can clearly see that the vocabulary is strictly defined.
+You know exactly when you have to use it, what the definition of the vocabulary is and so on.
 This way we can fix the mixed vocabulary and easily combine several datasets!
-Each dataset can extend each other and show any matches between them without writing complex code to map several datasets and check for duplicates in the data.
+Each dataset can extend another dataset and can show possible matches between them, without writing complex code to map several datasets and check for duplicates in the data.